My Humidifier Gets Everything Wet: Checks and Solutions

 This should prevent the unit from making the wood wet.

-Place the unit at a correct distance from the wall
+Place the unit at the correct distance from the wall

 If you place the humidifier too close to the wall, the mist from the nozzle will hit the wall, and it will make the wall wet.